printfn/fend/wiki/Home.md

 prompt = '> '
 enable-colors = false

+# change 'C' and 'F' to refer to coulomb and farad
+# instead of degrees celsius and degrees fahrenheit
+coulomb-and-farad = false

 [colors]
 number = {}
 string = { foreground = 'yellow', bold = true }